randyfasion/CodeQuiz/README.md

     - When the link is clicked the screen changes to the first question.

-        - when the wrong answer is chosen- it will switch to a red color
+        - when the wrong answer is chosen- it will switch to a red color - and 10 seconds is subtracted from time.

         - when the correct answer is chosen- it will switch to a green color